MartinTomcikMT/MartinTomcikMT/README.md

 ### 🐍 Python

 ⭐ [FANTASY RPG CHARACTER](https://github.com/MartinTomcikMT/python-character-creator)  - IN PROGRESS
-Simple Python CLI application for creating fantasy characters and storing them in a SQLite database.

 CLI application for creating and managing fantasy characters using Python and SQLite.

 ➡️ **Phase 1 – Character Creation**